On this page

 Conflicts arise when two or more users make changes to the same piece of data independently.
 This can happen due to latency between device and server or loss of connectivity.
-In this event, Realm merges the changes according to specific rules that ensure all sides always converge on the same result, even though their changes may have been made in a different order.
-This is called conflict resolution.
+In this event, Realm automatically uses conflict resolution strategies to merge the changes.
+Specifically, Realm handles conflict resolution using operational transformation, a set of rules that guarantee strong eventual consistency, meaning all clients' versions will eventually converge to identical states.
+This will be true even if changes were made in a different order.

-Realm's conflict resolution system guarantees that all clients will eventually converge to identical states, which is called strong eventual consistency.
-You have to be aware of the rules to ensure the consistent results you want, but the upside is that by following those rules you can have devices work entirely offline and still converge on meaningful results when they meet.
+You must be aware of the rules to ensure consistent results, but the upside is that by following those rules, you can have devices work entirely offline and still converge on meaningful results when they meet.

 Rules of Conflict Resolution¶